Teaching Health & Physical Education

 7 Sisters Homeschool: Foundations of Physical Fitness

-Foundations of Physical Fitness is a one-semester high school course covering different types of fitness, compound exercises vs. isolation exercises, correct form, cardiovascular exercise, stretching & mobility, real fitness vs. fake fitness, and more.
+Foundations of Physical Fitness is a high school course that covers different types of fitness, compound exercises vs. isolation exercises, correct form, cardiovascular exercise, stretching & mobility, real fitness vs. fake fitness, and more.
 The course includes a PDF text, tests, how-to videos, progress charts, and a suggested syllabus.
 The videos demonstrate proper form as they lead the student through increasingly more strenuous workouts.
-Joel Hayes wrote the text.
-The accompanying videos were created by his brother Luke Hayes.
+Joel Hayes wrote the text, and the accompanying videos were created by his brother Luke Hayes.
 Both brothers are certified fitness instructors with degrees in related fields.
+The course text will take one semester to complete and is worth half a credit.
+If your student requires a full credit for physical education, they may log additional exercise hours to complete the credit.

 7 Sisters Homeschool: High School Health for the Whole Person